Gondolier (song): Description

-As the song did not reach its audience, De Angelis and his colleague Bob Marucci wrote the English language version which gained success in the USA and UK in mid 1957.
+As the song did not reach its audience, De Angelis and his colleague Bob Marcucci wrote the English language version which gained success in the US and UK in mid-1957.
 During an interview in 1958, Dalida said, "I heard on radio Petula Clark singing it in English, and I like it very much so I decided to use the song for my Christmas special show."

-On the end of 1957, Dalida used "Gondolier" as the title song of a French TV Christmas special, in which she was the main attraction.
+At the end of 1957, Dalida used "Gondolier" as the title song of a French TV Christmas special, in which she was the main attraction.
 The song was issued on EP the next day and it gained instant success.
-It entered the charts at #1 in the first week of January 1958, and eventually spent 53 weeks in the top 20, until the last week of December 1958.
-It spent 9 weeks as #1 in January and February and again reached #1 for 10 weeks during the summer, earning Dalida her third gold disc.
+It entered the charts at No. 1 in the first week of January 1958, and eventually spent 53 weeks in the top 20, until the last week of December 1958.
+It spent 9 weeks as No. 1 in January and February and again reached No. 1 for 10 weeks during the summer, earning Dalida her third gold disc.

-Eventually, it became the most sold record of 1958, so promotions through TV and concert performances made the song a pop standard in France and one of Dalida's signature tracks.
+Eventually, it became the most sold record of 1958; promotions through TV and concert performances made the song a pop standard in France and one of Dalida's signature tracks.

 Cover versions

-"Gondolier" was covered by many artists.
+"Gondolier" has been covered by many artists.

-In English, the song has been recorded by several artists under the title With all my Heart, including:
+In English, the song has been recorded by several artists under the title "With All My Heart", including: